 - A little more warmth

-When camping, most of the heat is lost on the ground, and footprint for tent mats add another layer of insulation to capture warm air and prevent heat loss
+When camping, most of the heat is lost on the ground, and the footprint for tent mats add another layer of insulation to capture warm air and prevent heat loss.
+Learn more about how to keep your tent warm.

 - Protect your investment